Santiago Montoya: The Great Swindle at Halcyon Gallery

-Santiago Montoya’s solo exhibition at the Halcyon Gallery shows the works of the Columbian artist created between 2002 and 2012.
+Santiago Montoya’s solo exhibition at the Halcyon Gallery shows the works of the Colombian artist created between 2002 and 2012.

 The Great Swindle analyses essentially two themes that appear deeply interconnected: the economic relationship between East and West and rich and poor countries, and the medium of bank notes and food coupons as ready-made painted surfaces to question our collective ideals and aspirations.